Schahrjar/RNUscanner/README.md

 ```txt
 chr12	120291825	120291842	RNU4-2
 ```
-A list of constraint regions of 4 RNU genes (RNU2-2, RNU4-2, RNU5A-1, and RNU5B-1) is provided in the RNUscanner `example_data/RNU-loci.bed` file .
+A list of constraint regions of 4 RNU genes (RNU2-2, RNU4-2, RNU5A-1, and RNU5B-1) is provided in the RNUscanner `example_data/RNU-loci.bed` file (based on hg38).

 * **BAM_LIST_FILE**
 is a text file lists multiple `/path/to/sample.bam` paths, one BAM file path per line.
 Assuming that all of the desired BAM files are in the `/path/to/` directory (or its subdirectories), users could use this line of code to create a list of BAM files' paths: